appsquickly/typhoon/README.md

 # Why Spring for Objective-C?

-Well. . . it's not necessarily Spring (the well-known DI framework for Java, .NET and ActionScript).
+Well. . . it's not necessarily Spring, the well-known DI framework for Java, .NET and ActionScript. . .
 Just my personal take on what Dependency Injection should look like in Objective-C. I guess that I could've called it
 ___'The Typhoon Framework'.___.
 Or Michael.

 First of all, based on the above definition - you can do dependency injection without a framework/library/container to